 German set designer Miriam Buether made her Royal Opera debut creating set designs for Anna Nicole (2011), directed by Richard Jones.
 She has since created set designs for Suor Angelica, also directed by Jones.
-In the 2015/16 Seson she creates the set designs for a new production of Boris Godunov for The Royal Opera, directed by Jones.
+In the 2015/16 Seson she creates the set designs for a new production of Boris Godunov for The Royal Opera, also directed by Jones.

 Buether was born into a family of architects.
 She studied stage design at Central Saint Martin’s College of Art and Design and costume design at the Akademie für Kostümdesign, Hamburg.
 She has designed prolifically for theatre in London and beyond, with notable designs including In the Republic of Happiness, Sucker Punch, Cock, The Wonderful World of Dissocia and My Child (Royal Court), Generations, Wild Swans, The Government Inspector, In the Red and Brown Water and The Good Soul of Szechuan (Young Vic), Judgement Day and When the Rain Stops Falling (Almeida), Six Characters in Search of an Author (Headlong Theatre, Chichester, West End and Sydney), Earthquakes in London (National Theatre and Headlong), Trade (Royal Shakespeare Company at Soho Theatre), Realism and The Bacchae (National Theatre of Scotland) and Chariots of Fire (West End).